aaron-peloquin/tabletopdice-project/README.md

 # TabletopDice.com Application
 This web application is intended for use during a tabletop gaming session.
 It is currently hosted at [TabletopDice.com](https://TabletopDice.com/).

-_* Dice graphics in this application were generiously donated by Arvil._
+_* All graphics of dice in this application were generiously donated by Arvil._

 ## Usage
-This project includes a number of polymer elements located in the /src/ttd/ folder.
+This project includes a number of modular polymer elements located in the /src/ttd/ folder.
 They reference the dice images in /images/ folder, too.

 ### Example
 ```html